ArturVasilov/ViewAnimatorFramework/README.md

 imageAnimator.start();
 ```

-And more, you can use your another builder to animate group of views:
+And more, you can use another builder to animate group of views:
 ```java
 ViewAnimatorFramework.GroupBuilder builder = new ViewAnimatorFramework.GroupBuilder();
 builder.views(view1, view2, view3)